HEALTHCARE COST & UTILIZATION PROJECT

 • There is no indication that the input data file was specific to inpatient, outpatient or both inpatient and outpatient data in the SAS Mapping Program (this is a required macro).

 If you continue to encounter issues, we recommend consulting the User Guide for the CCSR for ICD-10-CM diagnoses as well as the HCUP Software Tools tutorial, both of which are helpful in identifying what information needs to be modified by the user in the tool's SAS Mapping program.
+If SAS is unavailable for use, we suggest using the SAS code as a guide for the necessary steps in other programming languages.

 • What is the Elixhauser Comorbidity Software Refined for ICD-10-CM?